Instagram Model Jailyne Ojeda Ochoa Shows Off Her Hourglass Figure In A White Outfit

 Other fans, per usual, used words and phrases like “sweet,” “simply wow,” “so beautiful in every post,” and “so glamorous,” to praise the model.

-The remaining fans used countless hearts, kiss and fire emoji instead of words and long sentences to praise the model in a more millennial fashion.
+The remaining fans used countless hearts, kiss, and fire emoji instead of words and long sentences to praise the model in a more millennial fashion.

 Prior to posting the latest snap, the model wowed her fans with a sultry video, one where she could be seen rocking some very skimpy bikinis and lingerie sets to show off her perfect hourglass figure.
 According to the caption, the video was filmed while the model was shooting for her 2020 calendar in Cabo.